South Tyrol brims with Christmas markets plucked from a fairytale. Discover the ones not to miss and the alpine magic you can expect to taste and see.

 Brixen Christmas Market

-Celebrating the true essence of Christmas in Brixen could have said to begun nearly 500 years ago when the town’s residents welcomed a most unusual guest: an elephant.
+Celebrating the true essence of Christmas in Brixen could have been said to begin nearly 500 years ago when the town’s residents welcomed a most unusual guest: an elephant.

 In 1551, Soliman, a magnificent Asian bull, was on the last leg of his long journey from Portugal to Vienna.
 A gift from King John III of Portugal to his nephew, Archduke Maximilian of Austria, Soliman no doubt needed rest before continuing his trek through the Alps to his new home in the north.
 Brixen welcomed him with open arms.